 Visiting Students: We're delighted that you're considering a St. John's program!
 You're also eligible for aid, whether directly through us or through your home institution.
 You should contact the financial aid office on your home campus, as well as checking out our Visiting Student financial aid page for specific information on the type of aid available to you.

 We understand that study abroad is a large financial commitment, and understanding the full extent of that commitment is an important part of the decision-making and planning process.
 With that in mind, we’ve taken the total cost of a typical study abroad program and broken it down into four main categories:

 Good news!
-Tuition is the same wherever you study, whether in NYC or abroad.
-For example, undergraduates who choose a semester program will pay the usual “block” tuition rate for 12-18 credits, while graduate students and undergraduates choosing short-term programs will typically pay by the credit—just as you would in New York.
-For detailed information, visit the Bursar's tuition page.
+Semester tuition is the same wherever you study, whether in NYC or abroad.
+Undergraduates who choose a semester program will pay the usual “block” tuition rate for 12-18 credits; for short-term winter and summer programs, students will typically pay by the credit—just as you would in New York.
+For detailed information, visit the St. John's tuition page.

 All non-EU citizens may be required to obtain a visa for semester-long programs.
 Please refer to our Apply for a Visa page for specific program